An email I received from a divorced woman who is waiting for an apology that in my opinion will never come.

 In fact, be proud of yourself for having the grace and self-awareness to own up to your mistakes, and the courage to have the vulnerability to say it to your ex.
 It’s not easy, but apologizing gives you the ability to be at peace knowing you did something good, something right.

 Apologizing is also beneficial because it is cleansing in a way.
 Admitting fault is like confession and allows you to learn from it, not repeat the same mistakes in the future, and move on knowing you have gotten some of your baggage off your plate.

 4. Know that you can still forgive without an apology.

 This is what they probably talked about at this reader’s church meeting.
 Just because your ex chooses not to apologize, (or even if he or she will go to their grave thinking they don’t owe you an apology) that doesn’t mean you can’t forgive.

 Absolutely not.
 You don’t have to forget.
 In fact, not forgetting will allow you to make better choices in partners in the future.
-But if your attitude is, it doesn’t matter anymore because we are split up and my life is going to be a lot healthier and better now, than you have won.
+But if your attitude is, it doesn’t matter anymore because we are split up, I’ve learned from it, it made me stronger and smarter, and my life is going to be a lot healthier and better now, then you have won.

-And being angry at the thought of your ex is just bad.
+Lastly, staying angry long-term at the thought of your ex is just bad.
 It just doesn’t allow for a healthy, hopeful outlook.
 Forgiving doesn’t happen over night.
 In fact, it can take years.
-But forgiveness is a really positive thing for the one who was wronged.
+But forgiveness is a really positive thing for the one who was been wronged.
 It helps in letting go of a past that wasn’t working and attracting a beautiful and bright future.

-In closing, if you ever get an apology from your ex, it will make you feel amazingly validated.
-But, don’t sit around waiting for an apology that will never come.
-The sooner you stop expecting it, hoping for it or caring about it, the sooner you will be a happier, less frustrated person who is more at peace.
+In closing, if you ever get an apology from your ex, that’s wonderful.
+But, don’t sit around thinking about it and waiting and expecting.
+The sooner you let that go, stop hoping for it or caring about it, the sooner you will be a happier, less frustrated person who is more at peace and independent.